D'Aniello Institute for Veterans and Military Families: Publications

 The IVMF routinely publishes publications and research reports on veteran related issues.
-It also conducts surveys in collaboration with Military times.
+It also conducts surveys in collaboration with Military times and Blue Star Families.

 IVMF researchers have been called to testify before US Senate and House committees on Veterans Affairs.
 As of 2024, the IVMF has produced over 1,500 research products, 577+ conferences & Capitol Hill appearances since 2017, 110+ publications & reports, and 119+ presentations & key engagements.
 It was featured on 60 Minutes in 2013.

 The IVMF uses the SAS Analytics software to analyze vast amounts of data on veterans, career opportunities, communities and non-profits.
 It also trains veterans in analytics fields.

 National Veterans Resource Center

 The Daniel & Gayle D’Aniello Building, home to the National Veterans Resource Center.

 The IVMF is housed in the National Veterans Resource Center (NVRC) at the Daniel & Gayle D’Aniello building.
 The building was designed by SHoP Architects in 2016, and the construction finished in spring 2020.
 The $64 million facility was funded entirely with philanthropic gifts.
 A $20 million gift was announced in 2018 by Daniel D’Aniello, '68, to support the construction of the NVRC.

 The IVMF received $14.5 million from the Upstate Revitalization Initiative.

 The four-story, 126,000-square-foot complex has space for a variety of veteran-related organizations and houses a 750-seat auditorium, a cafe, a gallery, a research center, and a banquet hall that turns into a lounge/study area.
 The facility serves Regional Student Veteran Resource Center, the U.S. Department of Veterans Affairs "Vet-Success on Campus", the National Center of Excellence for Veteran Business Ownership, Veteran Business Outreach Center and Accelerator, and Syracuse University’s Office of Veteran and Military Affairs, and offices for the Army and Air Force ROTC.